florisweb/evolvSimulator/README.md

 	Brain:
 	Inputs:
+	- Energy (Mapped between 0 and 1)
 	- Eye A: distance untill closest thing on eyeline
 	- Eye B: ''
-	- Eye C: ''
+	- ...

 	Outputs:
 	- relativeRotation: 0,5 is none 0 is counterclockwise 1 is clockwise
-	- forwardsSpeed
+	- forwardsSpeed		> 0.1
 	- reproduce: 		> 0,5 creatur will be cloned with some mutations
 	- bite: 			> 0.5 takes some energy dependent on the size, and will take a part of a nearby creature's energy